 A range of slope stabilization and erosion control measures should be implemented to slow or prevent further adverse impacts to vegetation, habitat and water quality.
-Some of these potential measures include check dams within the stream bed and ephemeral water flow channels, the aforementioned outfall bioswales, and the use of boulders or cobble angular rock plating along arroyo side slopes (See Figure 24 and Figure 25).
+Some of these potential measures include check dams within the stream bed and ephemeral water flow channels, the aforementioned outfall bioswales, and the use of boulders or cobble angular rock plating along arroyo side slopes (See drawings 6 and 7).

-The placement of angular rock, (approximately 12" x 18" x 6") close together on steep slopes-known as rock plating-is a very effective method of slope stabilization.
-Additional slope stabilization strategies such as check dams made of boulders and/or concrete chunks found on site with tube pack plantings combined with seeding as shown in Figure 26, Figure 27, Figure 28 could be utilized to assist in slowing or preventing further erosion of slopes in the study area.
+The placement of angular rock, (approximately 12" x 18" x 6") close together on steep slopes known as rock plating is a very effective method of slope stabilization.
+Additional slope stabilization strategies such as check dams made of boulders and/or concrete chunks found on site with tube pack plantings combined with seeding as shown in drawings 8, 9, and 10 could be utilized to assist in slowing or preventing further erosion of slopes in the study area.29

-8.2.14.
 Additional Restoration Strategies